-5 Personnel costs only
+5 Personnel costs only.

 6 BIOS is comprised of the Biostatistics MPH track.
 EPI is comprised of the MPH track and the DPH concentration in Epidemiology.
 ENV SCI is comprised of the MPH and MS concentrations in Environmental and Occupational Health Sciences, the MPH concentration in Public Health Geographic Information Science, and the DPH concentration in Environmental and Occupational Health.
-HSA is comprised of the MPH concentrations in Health Care Policy and Administration and Health Policy and Management, and the DPH concentration in Health Policy and Management.
-NUTR is comprised of the MPH concentration in Public Health Nutrition.
+HSA is comprised of the MPH concentrations in Health Care Policy and Administration and Health Policy and Management, and the DPH concentration in Public Health Nutrition.
 SBS is comprised of the MPH concentrations in Community-based Public Health and Health Equity, General Public Health, and Community Health Education, and the DPH concentration in Community, Society, and Health.

-7 Verbal, Quantitative
+7 Verbal, Quantitative.

-8 Only one alumni took the CPH exam in 2012-2013, and therefore %'s are not meaningful
+8 Only one alumni took the CPH exam in 2012-2013, and therefore %s are not meaningful.